Skip to main content

 Herr Sturm

-The course was undoubtedly challenging, but also stimulating and multi-faceted.
-In addition to a wide range of lectures and specializations, a variety of social events - always mathematically related - were also offered.
-These included, for example, a trip to Rome or a visit to the Mathematikum.
+The program was undeniably challenging, but it was also engaging and multifaceted.
+Alongside a wide range of lectures and areas of specialization, students were offered mathematics-related social activities, such as a trip to Rome or a visit to the Mathematikum.

-The Bachelor's degree course was followed seamlessly by the Master's, accompanied by a change of focus towards computer science.
-As my career goal is to combine mathematics and computer science, studying mathematics at the University of Siegen puts me in the best possible position for the future.
+After finishing my bachelor’s, I moved directly into the master’s program, shifting my focus toward computer science.
+Since my career goal is to bring together mathematics and computer science, studying mathematics at the University of Siegen has provided me with an excellent foundation for the future.

 Bachelor's degree in mathematics or at least an equivalent degree at a university.
-The degree program must teach mathematical skills of at least 81 CP, of which the following areas must be covered to the specified minimum extent:
+The degree program must involve at least 81 CP of mathematical skills, of which the following areas must be covered to the specified minimum extent:

 - Analysis I-III (27 CP)